MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

   dependsOn: [rg],
 };
 ```

+Notice that we are referencing variabales here and not hard-coded strings.
+The `resourceGroupName` for instance is referencing the property of a previously defined ResourceGroup `rg`, etc. For reference see the whole implementation in [generate terraform](#generate-terraform).

 We can double-check the official terraform provider docs for a Kubernetes cluster [terraform.io/azurerm_kubernetes_cluster](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html) and see that the config values are matching the mandatory parameter of the argument reference.